Interstate 24: Construction

 The first section of I-24 to be completed was the section in Chattanooga between SR 58 (Market Street) and east of the railyard overpass, which was let to contract on September 18, 1957, and dedicated and opened on December 23, 1958.
 This was the first section of freeway in Chattanooga and the first section of Interstate in East Tennessee constructed under the Interstate Highway System.
-The interchange with I-75, along with the segment of I-75 extending to the Georgia state line, were let to contract on July 26, 1959, and dedicated on May 31, 1961.
+The interchange with I-75, along with the segment of I-75 extending to the Georgia state line, was let to contract on July 26, 1959, and dedicated on May 31, 1961.
 The first major section to be completed was the western ascent of Monteagle Mountain, which stretched from US 64 near Pelham to US 41 in Monteagle and eliminated a stretch of US 41 with several hazardous hairpin curves.
 Work began in September 1958, and the stretch opened to traffic on February 6, 1962.
 The short segment in Chattanooga between Belvoir Avenue and I-75 opened in late October 1962.
 This was followed by the short stretch between east of the railyard and Fourth Avenue on January 3, 1963.